edufarest/microblog/README.md

 To Like:

 In the message show page, click on like.
 After clicking like, a small card will appear saying that you liked the post.
 After liking a post, the user will see the "You liked this post!" message.

+To Deploy:

+In the dev machine run deploy.sh.
+This will generate and copy a release to the server, which will then run deploy.sh in the server.
+This script will take care of unpacking and running the server